UA-29526872-1

 1. Use wood to build the dividers.

 It's the easiest way to go.
-You'll find them at most Home Depot stores in a similar way like in the picture above.
+You'll find them at most Home Depot stores as in the picture above.
 You will only need a hand saw to make the cuts across each board.

-I like to use half inch poplar stock.
-Quarter inch material is too light; its too unstable, bends easily, and ¾" material is too chunky to use in small drawers.
+I like to use half-inch poplar stock.
+Quarter-inch material is too light, unstable, and bends easily, and ¾" material is too chunky to use in small drawers.
 The width of the boards depends on how deep the drawer is.

 2. Empty the drawer and organize its contents

 The first step in organizing a messy drawer is emptying it completely.
-Get rid of stuff you no longer use and start bringing items that you want to keep back.
-Place everything into the drawer and see what's the best way to create a divider.
+Get rid of stuff you no longer use and bring items you want to return.
+Place everything into the drawer and see how to create a divider.

-Keep the most used stuff to the front of the drawer.
+Keep the most used stuff in the front of the drawer.

 3. Measure and cut the dividers